ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Introducing Remarks:

-- WARNING YOU MIGHT GET SICK: The current version uses interpolation and smoothing functions to cover up unprecise tracking.
+- WARNING YOU MIGHT GET SICK: The current versions use interpolation and smoothing functions to cover up unprecise tracking.
 This leads to relative high latency in response to head motion.
 This is bad for people who get sick from motion sickness quickly.
 If you know that you are susceptible to motion sickness these apps are not for you jet.

 - Fast movements, featureless and poorly lit areas can affect the quality of tracking severely.
-When the app starts up it takes 3-5 seconds for ARCore to detect a plain at this stage it is best to stay still.
+When the app starts up it takes 3-5 seconds for ARCore to detect a plain at this stage it is best to move just a little.

 - Your phone might get hot very quickly.
 Make sure to end the game after using.
-The Cardboard version seems to stay on even if the phone gets very hot while the GearVR version turns itself off if the phone gets too hot.
-Therefore, cardboard users should make sure to end the app after use.
+The Cardboard version seems to stay on even if the phone gets very hot while the GearVR version turns itself off automatically.
+Therefore, cardboard users should make sure to manually end the app after use.

 - This project can give you a good taste for the capabilities of the HTC Vive Focus and the Daydream powered Lenovo Mirage Solo.
 Both devices are very pricy and not available everywhere yet.
 Because they use dedicated hardware, they can offer better performance and quality tracking.
 The Oculus Santa Cruz/Quest which is expected for early 2019 will also offer 6DoF tracking and feature two 6DoF tracked hand controllers which should make it a highly desirable device.

 - Before installing one of the apps (.apk files) make sure you have installed Google ARCore (Play Store) on your device.
 Also check if your device is supported on [this page](https://developers.google.com/ar/discover/supported-devices).

-- GearVR users can use the touchpad on the side of the headset to recenter the view when you notice misalignment.
-Cardboard users need to restart the app since there is no finished solution yet.

 # Software Description:

 |App (.apk)|Description|Recommended Devices|VR Headset|
 |---|---|---|---|